casact/chainladder-python/README.rst

 .. _chainladder: https://github.com/mages/ChainLadder

-Dedicated Documentation Site
+Documentation Site
 ----------------------------

-We have a dedicated documentation website, where you can find installation instructions, tutorials, example galleries, sample datasets,  API references, change log history, and more.
+We have a documentation website, where you can find installation instructions, tutorials, example galleries, sample datasets,  API references, change log history, and more.

 Visit `Chainladder-Python on Read the Docs`_.